EN / TH

 1. Non-Hazardous Waste Management

-The majority of the Company’s non-hazardous waste consists of in-flight catering waste, including fresh and dried food and packaging, which is equivalent to 30 percent of the total quantity of food and beverages available for service on flights.
+The majority of the Company’s non-hazardous waste comes from In-flight catering, including fresh and dried food as well as packaging.
+Approximately 260,000 pieces of waste are generated annually which is equivalent to 33% of the total quantity of food and beverages available for In-flight Services.

 Meals and Product uplifted for Servicing and Selling per year